A Podcast about Language, Art, and Pedagogy

 About Your Hosts

-Daniel Dissinger is an Associate Professor in the Writing Program at the University of Southern California.
+Daniel Dissinger is the co-creator and host of Writing Remix.
+He’s an Associate Professor in the Writing Program at the University of Southern California.
 He earned his PhD and MA from Saint John’s University as well as an MFA from The Jack Kerouac School of Disembodied Poetics at Naropa University.
 Dan’s dissertation examined the early, pre-On the Road novels of Jack Kerouac and the reflective writing properties of the “Duluoz Legend.”
 Dan’s poetry has been published in a variety of journals, and his first chapbook, tracing the shape…, was published by Shadow Mountain Press in 2012.
 He is the co-creator & co-host of The Nostalgia Test Podcast as well as the co-founder of The Humanities Podcast Network.

-Katie McNey (Robison) is a Lecturer in the Writing Program at the University of Southern California.
-She earned her PhD in English at the University of Minnesota, where she worked on fourteenth-century dream poetry and its reflection of psychosomatic approaches to health in the late Middle Ages.
+Katie McNey (Robison) co-created and co-hosted Writing Remix from 2020 to Jan.
+2022.
+She was a Lecturer in the Writing Program at the University of Southern California.
+Katie earned her PhD in English at the University of Minnesota, where she worked on fourteenth-century dream poetry and its reflection of psychosomatic approaches to health in the late Middle Ages.
 She is also a writer of speculative fiction and co-host of the feminist literary podcast, Witches in Britches.
-She co-hosted Writing Remix from 2020 to Jan.
-2022.